CAU-Tstega/text-steganography/README.md

 ## Summary

-##### This repository contains a PyTorch reimplementation for the text steganography based on Seqgan language model and probability adaptive embedding algorithm.
+##### This repository contains a reimplementation for the linguistic steganography based on Seqgan language model and probability adaptive embedding algorithm.

 ## Requirements
 ##### TensorFlow = 1.13